akeneo/pim-helpcenter/content/md/assets/create-and-display-assets.md

 As for the Reference Entity feature, you benefit from a powerful search in the Asset Manager.
 With the **full text search**, you can search on code, label and text attribute types.

-For example, if you search for the word *« famous »*, all the assets containing the word *« famous »* in their code, label or text attribute types will be displayed.
+For example, if you search for the word *Ambient*, all the assets containing the word *Ambient* in their code, label or text attribute types will be displayed.

 ![Search for assets with a keyword](../img/Assets_Search1Word.png)

+In this example, this word is part of the `Label` or the `Description` attribute of the assets.

 And we can go further.
-If you search for *"famous"* and *"chest"*, then only the record containing both *"famous"* and *"chest"* words will be displayed.
+If you search for *"famous"* and *"chest"*, then only the asset containing both *"famous"* and *"chest"* words will be displayed.

 ![Search for assets with several keywords](../img/Assets_Search2Words.png)

+In this example, both words are part of the `Description` attribute of the assets.

 ## Filter on options